keras-team/keras-io/guides/md/keras_cv/classification_with_keras_cv.md

 ```
 </div>
 Great!
 Both of these appear to be correct!
-However, the top class here is "Velvet".
+However, one of the classes is "Velvet".
 We're trying to classify Cats VS Dogs.
 We don't care about the velvet blanket!